Sewer56/sewer56.github.io/docs/blog/posts/struct-compression-analyzer.md

   Comp (est/zstd): (4337413/3498364)
   Ratio (est/zstd): (98.57163148128578/98.06824536936458)
   Diff (est/zstd): (-62851/-68911)
+  Zstd Ratio Statistics:
+  * min: 0.937, Q1: 0.963, median: 0.979, Q3: 1.002, max: 1.161, IQR: 0.038, mean: 0.985 (n=125)
 ```

 According to the split comparison, on average, separating the 2 colour channels produces a file
-that is 98.06% of the size, compared to keeping the colours together.
+that is 98.5% of the size, compared to keeping the colours together.
+And a median of 97.9% of the

-However given that the colours account for only `26.58%` of the final file(1), the difference is closer to
-0.5% of the final file size.
-{ .annotate }

-1. Search (Ctrl+F) this!!
-You'll understand.
+size.

+This is a 0.5% reduction in total file size after compression roughly, once we factor in the much
+less compressible indices.

 !!! question "Only 0.5% of final file?
 Is this really beneficial?"

-    ***YES!!*** Sometimes even 0% can be a ***great*** result, it's a strong indicator that there's
+    ***YES!!*** Sometimes even a mean of 0% can be a ***great*** result!!
-    files where this split is both better and worse.
+    Look at the `min` and `Q1` values!!

 Let's demonstrate with a graph!